zuercher/influxdb/docs/tsm/TSI_CARDINALITY_PROPOSAL.md

 In practice, `M` is typically in the range `1536–24576`, and so the accuracy is typically in the range `2.6%–0.65%`.
 A lower error rate demands more memory to accommodate a bigger sketch, but in practice the space requirements are trivial (using the above ranges would result in disk requirements of `~256B - ~4KB` for the sketch).

-To build a sketch, each value is hashed and the binary encoding of the hashed value is examined, to determine where in the sketch a counter should be incremented.
+To build a sketch each value is hashed and the binary encoding of the hashed value is examined, which helps determine where in the sketch a counter should be incremented.
 The computational requirements for building a sketch are linear to the size of the input since every value needs to be examined once, however, this process can be carried out in parallel because the operations necessary to build a sketch are commutative.

 Sketches only need to be built once for each index; they can then be persisted, and consulted when a cardinality estimation needs to be made.